gill876/pattoo/docs/portal.rst

 All done!

 Didn't go as planned?
 Want to know why?
-Check out the TL;DR section.
+Check out `The TL;DR section`_.

 The TL;DR section
 -----------------